Suggested links

 People struggling with addiction feel strongly compelled to keep using the drug, cannot limit their intake, and often become agitated when their access to the drug is cut off.

 On the other hand, scientists classify addiction by the user’s inability to mitigate their drug or alcohol use regardless of how it negatively affects them.
-Their lives often revolve around acquiring, using, and/or recovering from alcohol or drug use.
+Their lives often begin to revolve around acquiring, using, and/or recovering from alcohol or drug use.

 Alcohol or drug addiction can happen to anyone, but specific demographics and external forces can make a person more susceptible to developing addiction or substance use disorder.
-In most cases, individuals that have experienced emotional or physical trauma/abuse are much more likely to develop substance use disorder.

 Additional factors can also make an individual more at risk for developing substance use disorder because these characteristics can present additional challenges for people in their daily lives.

 According to the National Institute on Drug Abuse (NIDA), 10% of adults in the US develop substance use disorder at some point in their lives.
-That statistic means that 23 million adults have struggled with substance abuse at some point.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) also reports the following statistics based on the 2019 National Survey of Drug Use and Health:
+The Substance Abuse and Mental Health Services Administration (SAMHSA) also reports the following statistics based on the 2022 National Survey of Drug Use and Health:

-Substance Use Disorder Effects
+How Does Substance Use Disorder Affect Someone?

-Depending on the substance, substance use disorder can lead to many physical health problems—some of which can be deadly.
-For instance, stimulant drugs can negatively impact cardiovascular health and lead to brain damage, heart attack, stroke, or other permanent physical damage.
+Depending on the substance itself, substance use disorder can lead to many physical health problems—some of which can be deadly.

 However, as asserted by Dr. George Koob, the Director of NIH’s National Institute on Alcohol Abuse and Alcoholism, it is a common mistake to consider substance use disorder as a weakness or a “moral failing.”

-Misusing drugs (either illicit drugs or prescription drugs) and alcohol will also make significant, lasting changes to how the user’s brain functions.
 Some of these changes to the brain can even be permanent, and other chemical changes can have a longer recovery time.

-Beyond the physical toll that substance use disorder can take on the body, a significant emotional aspect often occurs alongside this disease.
 Substance misuse begins to take over all aspects of the user’s life and can cause problems in other parts of their lives.
 Relationships with family members and loved ones suffer, and employment and housing status can become insecure.

 Substance use disorder can also lead to legal issues, from a DUI to heavy fines and imprisonment.
 The impact of running into legal trouble due to substance use disorder can last for years.

 A substance abuse assessment can help you gauge your substance use and determine whether you show problematic behavior and benefit from treatment services.
-Also, hotlines are available if you aren’t ready to speak to someone in person.

 If you are wondering if seeking substance use treatment is right for you, you may also ask yourself the following questions: